waltercai/pqo-opensource/README.md

 We demonstrate how to reproduce the Join Order Benchmark experiments for the SIGMOD 2019 paper "Pessimistic Cardinality Estimation: Tighter Upper Bounds for Intermediate Join Cardinalities".

+LAUREL: list which systems and OS versions this has been tested for.
+What Java version, which postgres version (for the dummies who can't read 9.6.6)...
+LAURE: Do we need to install the 64 bit or 32 bit postgres?
+Do we need both?

 ## Environment Setup Overview
 There are two primary modules in this repository.